 For example - a three Division school would have students in all grades from seven to twelve, while a one Division school might only have students in grades seven, eight or both.

-Registration Fee : For 2022 there is no Registration Fee
+Registration Fee: \$40.00 Note: If necessary, support is available for the registration fee.
+Please contact the Director at director@wwsef.ca.